 Hence this is what we learned:

-- Our regular patching and scanning of vulnerabilities using general tools was OK, but not enough to cover niche plugin related vulnerabilities.
+- Our regular patching and scanning of vulnerabilities using general tools were OK, but not enough to cover niche plugin-related vulnerabilities.

 - Monitoring of website needed improvements.